dkrasnovdev/siberiana-api/README.md

    For more information on installation and usage, visit [https://github.com/cosmtrek/air](https://github.com/cosmtrek/air).

+   Ensure you have running Keycloak and MinIO instances.
+If you don't have them set up, use the following repositories to set them up:

+- **Keycloak Instance**: Follow the instructions at [https://github.com/dkrasnovdev/siberiana-keycloak](https://github.com/dkrasnovdev/siberiana-keycloak) to set up a running Keycloak instance.
+Keycloak provides authentication and authorization services for the Siberiana GraphQL API.

+- **MinIO Instance**: Set up a running MinIO instance by following the instructions at [https://github.com/dkrasnovdev/siberiana-minio](https://github.com/dkrasnovdev/siberiana-minio).
+MinIO is used for object storage and is an essential part of the Siberiana GraphQL API.

 Follow the steps outlined in the next section to start containers, run tasks, and access the application.

 ## Getting Started